boltops-tools/kubes/docs/_docs/auto-context.md

 ## Deploy

-Now when we deploy with kubes, it will automatically switch the kubectl context based on `KUBES_ENV`.
+With this setup, when you deploy with kubes, it will automatically switch the kubectl context based on `KUBES_ENV`.
 Example:

     KUBES_ENV=dev  kubes deploy # to dev-services context KUBES_ENV=prod kubes deploy # to prod-services context